Editors – The Weight of Your Love

 There are albums that are instantly lovable and others that need more time to be fully understood and appreciated –The Weight of Your Love is presumably one of them.

 The Weight of Your Love is released on 1st July 2013.
+For further information or to order the album visit Editors’ website here.

 Watch the video for A Ton of Love here: